betamore/fewd/slides/unit4.md

 ???
 * In general, properties related to styling text are inherited
-* Properties such as borders, margins, backgrounds are not inherited
+* Properties such as margings, padding, borders, and backgrounds are not inherited

 ---
 name: css-font-body